Prayers & History of the CPA

 Sacrament of Holy Orders, the Sacrament of Matrimony, or our vocation in this life, and that we may

 as we have been taught by Jesus Himself, you and all the saints.
 Amen.

 A Brief History of the CPA

-There a group of clinicians were also working, praying and studying how best to integrate Psychology with the full understanding of the human person as articulated by the Catholic faith.
+In Lincoln, a group of clinicians were also working, praying and studying how best to integrate Psychology with the full understanding of the human person as articulated by the Catholic faith.
 Under the encouraging direction of Dr. Benes and Fr.
-John Walsh, the CEO of Catholic Social Services in Lincoln, the Therapists of OMGC became acquainted with the Society of Catholic Social Scientist and also met fellow clinicians scattered about the country who were in search for a professional organization which would meet the needs for training, support and spiritual formation.
+Joseph Walsh, the CEO of Catholic Social Services in Lincoln, the Therapists of OMGC became acquainted with the Society of Catholic Social Scientists and also met fellow clinicians scattered about the country who were in search of for a professional organization which would meet the needs for training, support, and spiritual formation.